falcosecurity/falco-website/content/en/docs/plugins/plugin-api-reference.md

 * `evtnum`: incremented for each event returned.
 Might not be contiguous.
 * `data`: pointer to a memory buffer pointer allocated by the plugin.
 The plugin will set it to point to the memory containing the next event.
 This memory is owned by the plugin and should be freed upon the next call to `plugin_next_batch()`.
-* `datalen`: pointer to a 32bit integer.
+* `datalen`: pointer to a 32bit unsigned integer.
 The plugin will set it the size of the buffer pointed by data.
 * `ts`: the event timestamp, in nanoseconds since the epoch.
 Can be (uint64_t)-1, in which case the engine will automatically fill the event time with the current time.

 Filling the `evtnum` struct member when returning events via `plugin_next_batch` has no effect, because event numbers are assigned by the plugin framework.